Textualize/textual/docs/guide/layout.md

 --8<-- "docs/images/layout/center.excalidraw.svg"
 </div>

-If there's more than one child widget inside a container using `center` layout, the child widgets will be stacked on top of each other, as demonstrated below.
+If there's more than one child widget inside a container using `center` layout, the child widgets will be "stacked" on top of each other, as demonstrated below.

 === "center_layout.py"